fetchai/agents-aea/docs/cli-commands.md

 <!--
 Command  | Description
 ---------| -----------------------------------------------------------------
-`deploy {using [connection, ...]}`  | Deploy the agent to a server and run it on the Fetch.ai network with default or specified connections.
+`deploy {using [connection, ...]}`  | Deploy the AEA to a server and run it on the Fetch.ai network with default or specified connections.
  -->

 <div class="admonition tip">